hyrwork/react-native-row/README.md

 # react-native-row

-A wrapper around the react-native `<View/>` component enabling concise assignment of flexbox properties
+A wrapper around the react-native `<View/>` component enabling concise assignment of flexbox layout properties.

+The idea is to keep JSX as clean as possible, while removing the need to manage stylesheet declarations for common positioning needs.

 ### Installation